 Cismigiu Garden (pictured above) is considered to be the most beautiful, aristocratic park in Bucharest where you can admire its flower variety (especially in Spring), feed the ducks or exercise your rowing skills.
 Izvor Park is great for a spontaneous picnic with sights of the Palace of Parliament in the background.
 Gradina Icoanei and Ion Voicu Park are tucked away behind the busy Piata Romana and are great spots to see local life before moving to your next tourist sight.
 And we already mentioned Herestrau Park.

 But if you’re looking for something completely different, a unique natural attraction in Bucharest, then you should visit the newly formed Vacaresti National Park.
 This is a place which nature reclaimed after being abandoned by the communist who wanted to create another megalomaniac project.
 Now, it's a place of unique natural beauty, a living urban delta inside Bucharest, rich with wildlife, fauna and natural landscapes!
 We recommend this guided tour of Vacaresti National Park to learn more about this unique attraction and support the efforts of the organisation protecting the area!

 Find the ‘Little Paris’ feeling of Bucharest

 The perfect end to your little weekend trip in Bucharest is to spend it searching for the ‘old world’ feeling, the reason why the capital of Romania was dubbed ‘Little Paris’ in the interwar period.
 Moving away from busy wide boulevards into hidden, local neighbourhoods you will find quiet streets filled with villas and mansions boasting fascinating architecture from Belle Epoque times, representative of Romanian aristocracy and golden years.
-If this is your thing than check out this street art and architecture tour of Bucharest to see the best sights of Bucharest!
+If this is your thing than check out this street art and architecture tour of Bucharest to see Bucharest's interesting architecture!

 Venture into the Controceni area on Doctor Joseph Lister Street, the area around Gradina Icoanei Park (Dumbrava Rosie Street and Dacia Boulevard), or get lost in the Victoriei-Dorobanti area (Rome or Paris Street, Aleea Alexandru).
 Keep an eye out for small cafes or restaurants and blend in with the locals.